World Athletics | New way to judge jumps take-off fouls among recent competition rule changes introduced for 2020 and 2021| News

 Summary of recent rule modifications

-The is one of a number of rule changes passed in the last year or so which are all now detailed in the World Athletics Competition And Technical Rules 2020 Edition, which can be found in World Athletics' Library section, whose tab is located in the top right corner of the website.
-From there, navigate to Technical Information, then Manuals & Guidelines, then to Competition & Technical Rules – 2020 Edition.
+This is one of a number of rule changes that were passed at Council Meetings in 2018 and 2019, and which are all now detailed in the World Athletics Competition & Technical Rules – 2020 Edition.
 Changes from the 2018/2019 edition are highlighted by revision bars in the margins.
+Area and Member Federations have already been notified through circulars, as is the case before any rule change comes into force.

 Rules have been re-numbered as noted in The Book of Rules section under Tables of Rule References, so that for instance the false start clause which was associated with number 162 is now under Technical Rule 16.
 A detailed list of the most familiar rules relating to disqualifications is given in the associated PDF file.